Soumesh2019/tinderclone/README.md

 # tinderclone
-## Featured with Matching Functionality
+A Clone of Tinder App featured with Matching Functionality
 ### Techs Used
   1. Firebase(BackEnd)
   2. React-Native (FrontEnd)